emiemi04/chelone_emilie_awesome-main/README.md

-# My Portfolio
+# CHÉLONÉ_Émilie_awesome
-Welcome on my portfolio that I made from A to Z (using templates and youtube tutos lmao)

-You'll find information about me, my school and professionnal parcours.
-It's mainly in french, because I am french...

-Enjoy (✿◠‿◠)
+Welcome on my portfolio.
+It's written in French.

+You'll fine projects that I did during my years of formation in Reunion Island's IUT.

+I studied Network and Telecommunications, so you're mainly going to fine network, cybersecurity, programmation purposes.

+This website was made 100% by me.